traffloat/traffloat/fluid/README.md

 [ambient space](../graph/README.md)
 or [ambient duct](../graph/README.md).

+> [!NOTE]
+> Corridor ducts are also containers.
+> Only the link between a corridor and a building is called a "pipe".

 Each container contains a mixture of immiscible fluids corresponding to different fluid types.
 The amount of each fluid in the mixture is represented by its mass.